jaguzmana/economics-news-etl/README.md

-# Economics News ETL
+# Economic News ETL

 ## Description

-The Economics News ETL project is designed to extract, transform, and load (ETL) news data from various economic news sources into a PostgreSQL database.
-The source data is stored in a MongoDB database and is extracted from my previous project, [Economics News Scraper](https://github.com/jaguzmana/economics-news-scraper).
+The Economic News ETL project is designed to extract, transform, and load (ETL) news data from various economic news sources into a PostgreSQL database.
+The source data is stored in a MongoDB database and is extracted from my previous project, [Economic News Scraper](https://github.com/jaguzmana/economics-news-scraper).
 This project automates the collection, cleaning, and storage of news data, which can then be used for analysis and reporting.
 The pipeline is orchestrated using Astro (Astronomer), an Airflow-based platform, with DAGs defined in the `dags/` directory.
 The project utilizes Python and Docker for containerized deployment.

 ## Table of Contents